tlecommunity/v2/site/content/developer/api/body.md

 An array reference to a list of building ids to be repaired.

-## rearrange_buildings ( session_id, body_id, arrangement)
+## rearrange_buildings ( { session_id, body_id, arrangement } )

-Rearranges all buildings to the coordinates supplied via the arrangment array of hashes.
+Rearranges all buildings to the coordinates supplied via the arrangement array of hashes.

 ```json
     {